NRPyCritCol & SFcollapse1D: an open-source, user-friendly toolkit to study critical phenomena: Numerical implementation

 \nrpycol adopts the same coordinate system as \sfcol, which is described in Sec.~\ref{sec:coord_system_adm}.
 There are several reasons, however, that make runs much more time consuming at very high resolutions when using \nrpycol. \nrpy is a 3+1 code that does not (as of writing) support spherical symmetry, thus, requiring a minimum number of points sampling the angular directions.
 This can negatively impact performance as boundary conditions in the angular directions are applied needlessly.
 Also, and less-avoidably, the BSSN formalism contains a much larger number of gridfunctions, and the right-hand sides of their evolution equations are far more complex than the simple ADM-based system evolved within \sfcol. \nrpycol makes up for its inefficiencies with extreme flexibility and extensibility.
 For example, relaxing spherical symmetry, adjusting the MoL integration scheme, and increasing the finite difference order, can be performed by simply adjusting a few lines of code.

 In order to dramatically speed up our runs, we have implemented a regridding infrastructure within \nrpycol that enables the grid resolution to be updated mid-run.
 Keeping the number of radial gridpoints fixed, the SinhSpherical (Eq.~\ref{eq:sinh_spherical_coordinates}) coordinate system offers two means for increasing the grid resolution near the origin: decreasing the value of $\mathcal{A}$ or lowering the value of $w$.
+Once we change the value of $\mathcal{A}$ or $w$, data from the original grid is interpolated onto a new grid, the time step is updated, and the run continues using the new grid.
+This technique has the advantage of adapting the resolution of the numerical grids to be well suited to the length scales associated with the solution.